ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     /apps/services/cryosparc/ycrc_prepare_cryosparc.sh
     ```

-    - If the cryoSPARC software is not already installed in your HPC account, the script will prompt you for your cryoSPARC license

-    - The script will launch a pair of batch jobs in the background and print helpful info.
+    - If the cryoSPARC software is not already installed in your HPC account, you will be prompted for your cryoSPARC license.
+A pair of batch jobs will then be launched in the background, and helpful info printed.
 You will receive confirmation emails upon completion of the jobs.

+    - If cryoSPARC **_is_** already installed, this step just makes available the helper script `ycrc_launch_cryosparc.sh` and finishes very quickly.
+It's ok to run `ycrc_prepare_cryosparc.sh` even while running a job with your old cryoSPARC workflow.
+Just be aware the new workflow won't be able to run until the old cryoSPARC job has finished.

     - If the installation fails, for example if you do not have enough space available in your project account, please [contact us](https://docs.ycrc.yale.edu/#web-and-email-support) for assistance.

-    !!!
-Note
+    !!! note
         **Older cryoSPARC versions** : Please note that our script installs the latest version of cryoSPARC.
 If you wish to use an older version of CryoSPARC, please follow [these instructions](https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-updating-to-cryosparc-v5#downgrade-from-cryosparc-v5-to-v4) to downgrade cryoSPARC after the YCRC installation script has finished.

-## Launch cryoSPARC and connect to the GUI
+## Launch CryoSPARC and connect to the GUI

-After you run the above setup/install script, run our helper script `ycrc_launch_cryosparc.sh`.
+After you run the above setup/install script, run our helper script `ycrc_launch_cryosparc.sh` (see below for specific instructions).
 The script will submit a cryoSPARC batch job and then print instructions on how to connect to the cryoSPARC GUI.

+When logging in to the cryoSPARC GUI for the first time, use your Yale email and 'Password123' (installer default password).

-!!!
-Note
+!!! note
     By default, `ycrc_launch_cryosparc.sh` will run cryoSPARC on the `devel` partition, setting a 6-hour time limit for your workflow.
 To customize for longer workflows, add slurm options when running this script, for example:
     ```
     ycrc_launch_cryosparc.sh -t 3-00:00:00 -p week --mail-user=your.email@yale.edu